dbc60/blog/content/note/2016-03-28-version-control-schema.md

 title: Version Control Schema
 date: 2016-03-28
 draft: true
-categories: sql
+categories: [software]
-tags: [version control, change history]
+tags: [sql, version control, change history]
 ---

 This is pulled from the sqlite3 database that is the storage for the Fossil-SCM version control system.
 I put it here for reference in case I ever wanted to figure out how to keep a history of changes to a project (for example, adding, removing, or deferring features or tasks).